 Marine diversity around the Liberty is just incredible.
 In fact, the wreck has become an impressive artificial reef.
 In truth, it is completely covered with soft and hard corals as well.
 Therefore, divers can enjoy the beauty of the numerous families of sponges and gorgonians growing out from the wreck.
 On top, many schools of fish actually live here.
-For example, jacks, batfish, sweetlips, and unicorn fish can be seen daily.
-On top, you’ll also have the chance to swim next to big barracudas, groupers, humphead parrotfish and also morays.
-In addition, if macro-life interests you, the Liberty wreck provides many excited critters for you to discover.
-For instance, leaf scorpion fish, frogfish, ghost pipe fish and also lots of sea slugs.
+For example, jacks, batfish, sweetlips, and unicornfish can be seen daily.
+Also, you’ll also have the chance to swim next to big barracudas, turtles, groupers, hump-head parrotfish, and also morays.
+In addition, if macro-life interests you, the Liberty wreck provides many exciting critters for you to discover.
+For instance, leaf scorpionfish, frogfish, ghost pipefish, anemone fish, and also lots of sea slugs.

 It is said to be the safest wreck in the world.
 Therefore, it is a great spot for all levels of divers.
 Also, even snorkelers can enjoy this beautiful wreck.

 It also offers a great night dive!
-In truth, you can see a completely different marine life.
-The highlight is humphead parrot fish that come every night to sleep at the wreck.
+In truth, you can see completely different marine life.
+The highlight is hump-head parrotfish that come every night to sleep at the wreck.
 Also, it a fantastic show to observe big groupers teaming with moray eels hunting together.

 Truth to be said, it is a heaven for underwater photographers.